 Warnings

 While both nutrition and strength training are necessary for muscle growth, doing too much too fast won't speed up your gains and can cause serious health concerns.
-Many athletes looking to gain muscle turn to protein supplements, but because your body is unable to rid itself of excess protein, any you consume in excess of what you need is stored as fat.
-When your body processes protein, it consumes water and expels urinary calcium, so taking too much protein, especially in the form of supplements, can lead to osteoporosis and dehydration.
-When strength training, always give your muscles a full 48 hours to recover between workouts, and stop lifting right away if you experience pain, dizziness or feel short of breath.
+Many athletes looking to gain muscle turn to protein supplements.
+But because your body is unable to rid itself of excess protein, any excess is stored as fat.
+When your body processes protein, it consumes water and expels urinary calcium.
+Thus, taking too much protein -- especially in the form of supplements -- can lead to osteoporosis and dehydration.
+After strength training, always give your muscles a full 48 hours to recover between workouts.
+Stop lifting right away if you experience pain, dizziness or feel short of breath.
 Talk to your doctor before beginning any new diet or exercise program.